alexander-svendsen/CommitMessagePlugin/README.md

 This is based upon what is written here: http://chris.beams.io/posts/git-commit/

 Note that this plugin only extends what IntelliJ already offers and doesn't add anything IntelliJ can provide by itself.
-Like wrap commit message at 72 characters (Can be found under settings->Version Control)
+Like wrap commit message at 72 characters (Can be found under Settings -> Version Control).

+## Installation:
+In IntelliJ open Settings -> Plugins -> Install plugin from disk -> Select CommitMessagePlugin.jar.